Jo Cox killer Thomas Mair found guilty - given whole life sentence

 Thomas Mair, who gunned down Labour MP Jo Cox, has been found guilty of murder following a trial at the Old Bailey.

-Far-right extremist Thomas Mair has been found guilty of murdering the Batley and Spen MP after shooting and stabbing her to death outside a constituency surgery.
+Far-right extremist Thomas Mair was found guilty of murdering the Batley and Spen MP after shooting and stabbing her to death outside a constituency surgery.

 It took the jury one hour and 26 minutes to convict Mair of murdering Mrs Cox.